oppia/oppia-android/Contributing-to-Oppia-Android.md

 ## Finding something to do
-**Starter projects for new contributors**
+**Good first issues for new contributors**

 Welcome!
 Please make sure to follow the onboarding instructions above if you haven’t already.

 Also, read the [guidance on submitting a PR](https://github.com/oppia/oppia-android/wiki/Guidance-on-submitting-a-PR).

-After that, we’d strongly recommend tackling some part of one of the following starter issues.
+After that, we’d strongly recommend tackling some part of one of the following good first issues.

 **Testing**
  - [Add missing tests](https://github.com/oppia/oppia-android/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+tests)

 **UI**
  - [Merge different versions of a xml into a single xml file](https://github.com/oppia/oppia-android/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+single+xml+file)
  - [Supporting dark mode](https://github.com/oppia/oppia-android/issues?q=is%3Aissue+in%3Atitle+add+dark+mode+is%3Aopen) (see also [these instructions](https://github.com/oppia/oppia-android/wiki/Dark-Mode)).

-**Bazel**

 **Accessibility**
  - [Accessibility support](https://github.com/oppia/oppia-android/issues?q=is%3Aissue+is%3Aopen+a11y+no%3Aassignee)

+You may also tackle other [good first issues](https://github.com/oppia/oppia-android/labels/good%20first%20issue).
+When claiming an issue, please explain how you would tackle the issue (if there aren't pre-existing instructions) and tag the corresponding team lead (typically **@BenHenning**) if you wish to be assigned to it.

 ## Important: Ongoing Bazel migration